Jamie Jackson Hansen

 Jamie Jackson Hansen is a transactional attorney in Holland & Knight's Denver office.
 Ms. Hansen focuses her practice on energy and infrastructure project development, corporate and energy transactions, and international energy dispute resolution matters.

-Ms. Hansen’s transactional experience includes preparing engineering, procurement and construction agreements for a range of project types, including large-scale commercial solar power plants; terminaling and transportation agreements for various petroleum products; midstream asset joint venture agreements; and documents related to entity formations, mergers and acquisitions, and corporate finance.
+Ms. Hansen's experience includes preparing engineering, procurement and construction (EPC) agreements for a range of project types, including large-scale commercial solar power plants.
+She also handles terminaling and transportation agreements for various petroleum products, as well as midstream asset joint venture agreements and documents related to entity formations, mergers and acquisitions (M&A) and corporate finance.

 During law school, Ms. Hansen interned for the Honorable Timothy Tymkovich in the U.S. Court of Appeals for the Tenth Circuit, as well as for the Colorado Oil and Gas Conservation Commission (COGCC).
 She also served as the casenote and comment editor for the University of Colorado Law Review.

-Ms. Hansen previously worked as a mechanical engineer in the electric power industry as well as the manufacturing industry.
-Ms. Hansen is a licensed professional engineer with experience in feasibility studies, design, and construction of both traditional fossil fuel and renewable energy facilities, including natural gas, coal, and solar power plants.
+Before her legal career, Ms. Hansen worked as a mechanical engineer in the electric power industry as well as the manufacturing industry.
+She is a licensed professional engineer with experience in feasibility studies, design and construction of both traditional fossil fuel and renewable energy facilities, including natural gas, coal and solar power plants.

 - Represented a developer in a joint venture transaction to fund development of utility-scale renewable energy projects

 - Represented a solar developer in the negotiation of engineering, procurement and construction (EPC) agreements for an aggregate of 550 megawatts (MW) of installed solar power generation facilities